 The MSA executive board consists of a President, Secretary, Treasurer, and First-year representative, and elections happen at the end of each calendar year.
 MSA has four committees of student volunteers including social, outreach, professional development, and visit weekend.
-Committee members meet once every 1-2 weeks to plan events such as coffee hours, seminars and workshops, lunches with faculty, happy hours, BBQs, and more.
+Committee members meet once every 2 weeks to plan events such as seminars and workshops, lunches with faculty, happy hours, outreach programs, BBQs, and more.
+Students of any year in the program can join at any time.
 If you are interested in learning more or becoming involved with MSA, visit our website (https://msa.materials.ucsb.edu) or contact msa-materials@ucsb.edu for more information.